thomasbattram/thesis/index/thesis.utf8.md

   I would like to thank all of the lovely people who have helped me throughout my PhD.
 There are so many people to thank and if I detailed my gratitude towards each of them (my friends, family, supervisors, and colleagues) for all their support then I would have no time to write my thesis...
 All those who have helped me know who they are and hopefully know I appreciate them and love them dearly.
 There are just a couple of extremely special mentions I would like to make.

   Firstly, I am forever indebted to my parents for everything they have done to support me in every aspect of my life.
-From taking care of me in hospital to pouring me another glass of wine and taking my mind off of work, they are always there when I need them.
-Secondly, I thank my beautiful flatmates, Tom Mantle and Kaitlin Wade.
-During a global pandemic they have kept me sane (as sane as I could be), made me laugh every single day and have brought me countless (yeah I said it Tom) cups of tea.
+From looking after me during difficult times when growing up, to taking my mind off of work by having a chat and pouring me another glass of wine, they are always there when I need them.
+Secondly, I thank my beautiful flatmates, Kaitlin Wade and Tom Mantle.
+During a pandemic they have kept me sane (as sane as I could be), made me laugh every single day and have brought me countless (yeah I said it Tom) cups of tea.
 Writing this thesis would have been LITERALLY impossible without them.
 publications: |
   <style>
   body {